 How Outward Bound Trust Supports Young People

 The Outward Bound Trust runs a number of centers across the UK.
-They offer young people the chance to do outdoors activities with an aim to teach them about their strengths, build confidence and new friendships.
+They offer young people the chance to do outdoors activities with an aim to teach them about their strengths, build confidence and make new friendships.
 Their beneficiaries, aged 11 to 24, come from different backgrounds.

 We learnt the following facts from Oliver Blomfield, Head of Summer Programmes: